thfmart/Image-Manipulation/README.md

 ## Requirements
 Standart libraries from C++11 or higher.
 The project was developed using Dev-C++ but you can test on other softwares

-## Requirements
-Standart libraries from C++11 or higher.
-The project was developed using Dev-C++ but you can test on other softwares

 ## Usage
 Resulting images will be written on the assets/output folder